paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 * Presentation of the pros and cons of the design solution, and
 * Identification of the technical and programmatic risks.

 The reliability prediction is an important part of the trade-off studies and could be applied to support system engineering, subsystem engineering and equipment level design engineering.
 It provides a quantitative assessment of alternative design solutions regarding the achievement of reliability requirements.
 In the trade-off study, a sensitivity analysis can support system engineering through quantifying how reliability on system level changes if certain parameters change.
-Importance measures (see **Chapter 12 Part III**) could be used to perform such a sensitivity analysis.
+Importance measures (see {numref}`sec_sys_handbook`) could be used to perform such a sensitivity analysis.
 Furthermore, the reliability prediction for the trade-off should identify the equipment failure modes that significantly impact the system reliability.
 If the correlation between equipment failure modes and system reliability can be established, the aim of system reliability improvement is to eliminate or significantly reduced these failure modes by improving equipment quality or reconfiguring the system architecture.
 Different design concepts may cause different types of failure modes.
 The system designers should be aware of the underlying failure causes to achieve a robust design.
 To achieve the desired quality, the development process should be accompanied by an appropriate quality assurance procedure, see e.g. {cite:t}`methodo-ECSS-Q-ST-10C`.

 (methodo_5_4_4)=
 ### Reliability requirement verification for compliance demonstration

 The verification activities should demonstrate that the design and architecture is compliant with the reliability requirements for the corresponding level.
 This includes to demonstrate that:

-All requirements have been taken into account and that the design is compliant with the requirements.
+* All requirements have been taken into account and that the design is compliant with the requirements.

-There is sufficient confidence that the final product will meet the requirements.
+* There is sufficient confidence that the final product will meet the requirements.

-There is sufficient confidence in the correctness of the design on system level so that the specification and design of the next lower level can progress.
+* There is sufficient confidence in the correctness of the design on system level so that the specification and design of the next lower level can progress.

-The verification activities should demonstrate that the design and architecture is compliant with the reliability requirements for the corresponding level.
+* The verification activities should demonstrate that the design and architecture is compliant with the reliability requirements for the corresponding level.
 But the verification should also demonstrate that the sub-systems on the next lower level are compliant with the requirements for the next lower level.
 It is important that compliance of each building block with the requirements is substantiated and that potential non-compliances are identified.

-For reliability requirements, the verification is performed through quantitative analysis, see **Chapter 12 Part III**.
+* For reliability requirements, the verification is performed through quantitative analysis, see {numref}`sec_sys_handbook`.
 To finally demonstrate compliance with the top level reliability requirements, the final reliability prediction should be performed when the data for the sub-systems and component failure behaviour are available.
 Depending on the performance requirements, a consideration of degraded system operability might be useful.

 (methodo_5_4_5)=
 ### Reliability assessment for life time extension and safe disposal